top of page

 Overall, I'd say Acorns is a great and easy-to-use app for anyone looking to get their investment portfolio started and those who have a little trouble setting money aside to invest.
 The amount of money you invest with Acorns is relatively small, you are just rounding up purchases to the nearest dollar, so many won't really notice they are investing at all.

 Acorns also offers a mobile app that allows you to manage your investments on the go.
 The app is available for both iOS and Android devices and has a 4.7/5 rating on the App Store and a 4.3/5 rating on Google Play.
+Overall, users seem to enjoy the app for its user-friendly interface and functionality.

 Is Acorns Actually Worth Using?